-The NROD allocates urban densities to the Non-NROD portions of properties located partially within the NROD, generally resulting in a substantial increase in net development potential.
+The NROD allocates urban densities to the non-NROD portions of properties located partially within the NROD, generally resulting in a substantial increase in net development potential.

-For lots of record that are located within the NROD, additional density transfer credits are allowed, subject to the following provisions:
+For lots of record that are located within the NROD, density transfer is allowed, subject to the following provisions:

 - A. Density may be transferred from the NROD to non-NROD portions of the same property or of contiguous properties within the same development site; - B. The residential transfer credit shall be as follows: for new residential partitions and subdivisions, one-third of the area of the NROD tract or conservation easement area may be added to the net developable area outside of the tract or conservation easement area within the boundary of the development site in order to calculate the allowable number of lots. - C. Permitted Modifications to Residential Dimensional Standards.
 In order to allow for a transfer of density pursuant to subsection B. above, the dimensional standards of the base zone may be modified in order minimize disturbance to the NROD.
-The permissible reductions are specified in Tables 17.49.240C.-17.49.240D.

-- D. The applicant shall demonstrate that the minimum lot size of the underlying zone has been met.
+The permissible reductions are specified in Tables 17.49.240C.-17.49.240D. - D. The applicant shall demonstrate that the minimum lot size of the underlying zone has been met.
 The area of the NROD in subsection B. above that is used to transfer density may be included in the calculation of the average minimum lot size. - E. The applicant may choose to make the adjustments over as many lots as required.
-For example, the lot reduction could be spread across all the remaining lots in the proposed subdivision or partition or could be applied to only those needed to incorporate the areas of the NROD Tract.

-Table 17.49.240 ALot Size Reduction
+Table 17.49.240 A: Lot Size Reductions Allowed for NROD Density Transfers